jfroment/seedbox/README.md

 Edit the `.env` file and change the variables as desired.
 The variables are all self-explanatory.

+**NEW**
+You can also disable a service if you do not need it by editing the ``services.conf`` file.
+Simply change the "*enable*" key with the "*disable*" one for the service you want to disable.
+If you remove a line in this file, it will be considered as "enabled" as all services are enabled by default.

 ## Running & updating

 ```sh